Cronenworth, Padres beat Pirates 4-2 to win series

 After Tommy Pham struck out for the third straight time, Cronenworth singled to right to give the Padres the lead.

+“It was awesome,” Cronenworth said.
+“The inning was set up by Vic getting on there and then Grish with the huge pinch-hit double to put me in that situation.
+I was more or less trying to hit a sac fly and it happened to fall in there for a base hit.”

 Darvish lost his lead in the span of five batters in the sixth.
 Bryan Reynolds hit a leadoff home run to left, his his third.
 After Darvish allowed consecutive singles followed by a strikeout, Ka’ai Tom hit a sacrifice fly to tie it.
-Darvish hit rookie Hunter Owen with a pitch and was lifted for Stammen (2-1).
+Darvish hit rookie Hunter Owen with a pitch and was lifted for Stammen.

 Kevin Newman, who grew up in suburban Poway, hit an inning-ending groundout.

 Darvish had struck out the side in the fifth.
-He was coming off an excellent outing against San Francisco in which he struck out 12 and allowed one run and four hits in 6 1/3 innings.

 Caratini hit a leadoff homer in the third off JT Brubaker, his second.
 Brubaker allowed three straight Padres to reach with one out in the fifth, with Fernando Tatis Jr. scoring on Wil Myers’ single.